-- Send recording URL link to students.
-To get the URL, login to the back-end admin system, click on meetings, go to recordings and copy paste the URL provided.
+- Send recording URL link to participants.
+To get the URL, login to the back-end admin system, click on ‘meetings’, ‘ recordings’.
+Be sure to click on the check box, select ‘Access Type’ and choose public to allow the link to be viewed.
+Click on the name of the recording and then copy the URL provided.
 If you need to edit there is the option to do that and also hide the chat or attendees pod if you wish to make things anonymous.
 See this video for more detailed information – http://youtu.be/sB9vBbXXQZU

 - Detailed reports of session meeting usage can be obtained in the administrator sections under ‘Reports’ such names of guests and time spent in session.

 Departments at the University of Melbourne using Adobe Connect

 - Faculty of the Victorian College of the Arts and the Melbourne Conservatorium of Music